 It also make for great hot sandwiches.
 We love serving it on a kaiser roll with some rice on the side!

 Leftover crockpot chicken parm can be stored in airtight containers or bags.
 It will last for 2-3 days in the refrigerator.
 However, breading will get a little gooier while the leftovers sit in the sauce.
 Because of this, I would not recommend freezing leftovers.

 - I usually make this easy chicken parmesan with both boneless, skinless breasts and boneless, skinless thighs - just to please all members of The Team.
 Cooking time is about the same.
 Just note that thighs will always remain juicer.

-- Breasts, in general, tend to dry out faster the slow cooker.
-To help avoid this, I use a meat thermometer to make sure I don’t over cook the breasts.
+- Breasts, in general, tend to dry out faster in the slow cooker.
+To help avoid this, I use a meat thermometer to make sure I don’t overcook the breasts.
 Chicken is considered safe to eat when it reaches an internal temperature of 165 degrees F.

 - I tend to keep my dishes mild.
 If you prefer spicy, feel free to add some pepper flakes to kick this up.

-- There a lots of difference kinds of bread crumbs out there.
+- There are a lot of different kinds of bread crumbs out there.
 I like to use Panko for this recipe.

 - You can use any kind of pre-made sauce you prefer for this recipe OR...you can make your own like this one!

 As an Amazon Associate, I earn from qualifying purchases.